August 30, 2002

-God, the Creator of all, gives us life and sustains us.
+God, the creator of all, gives us life and sustains us.
 The world tells us to use this gift to live life to the fullest and to seek our best life now.
 Instead of encouraging us in this pursuit, Alistair Begg challenges us to remember that life is short, death is real, and judgement is coming.
-In light of these very real truths, we might ask ourselves, “What will I do with this wonderful gift from God?”
+In light of these very real truths, we should ask ourselves, “What will I do with this wonderful gift from God?”

 Now, just a word from me, as it were, to wrap things up before I go.
 I’d like you to turn to Ecclesiastes chapter 12.
 Ecclesiastes chapter 12.

 My father, who’s now in heaven the last four years, when he listened to me preach, always said the same thing.
 He said, “If you would reduce the length of your addresses by ten minutes, you would do yourself and everybody else a great favor.”
 And he used to say that anybody can ramble on for forty-five minutes, some can speak for thirty minutes, but it takes great skill to be able to say something in the space of twenty minutes—or to bring, as he would say, “a wee word.”
 And so this is a wee word in parting.